 In blockchain technology, data is decentralised, meaning it is stored across multiple servers.
 It is also immutable; this means data records (or ‘blocks’) cannot be changed or tampered with.
 Each new ‘block’ of data is connected to the previous one, creating the ‘blockchain’.
 The blocks are connected by cryptography, making the system secure.

 PharmaLedger aims to use these technologies to make blockchain in healthcare a reality thanks to a platform that is supported and trusted by different stakeholders and complies with existing and emerging laws and regulations.
 For this reason, the project brings together technical, legal, and regulatory experts as well as pharmaceutical companies and patient organisations.

 Ultimately, the project hopes that bringing the blockchain into healthcare in this way will help to accelerate the delivery of innovation that benefits patients as well as the wider health ecosystem.

 Achievements & News

-Throughout the pandemic, COVID19 contract tracing apps have popped up all over the world.
+Throughout the pandemic, COVID19 contact tracing apps have popped up all over the world.
 In a recent article, ROMSOFT, a partner in the Pharmaledger project that creates custom R&D software, used the project’s personal health data use case as a good example of how privacy concerns related to systems like tracing apps might be overcome, alongside artificial intelligence and machine learning.###

 PharmaLedger proposes a protocol called Open DSU, or open data sharing unit.
 This is a unit of data that is located off the chain, encrypted and only then directly anchored in the blockchains.
 This means that patients are in control of their confidential data via a digital wallet on their smartphones.
 Instead of managing your money, you manage the keys to your private data.